AssoEchap/stalkerware-indicators/README.md

 ## License

 Do whatever you want with this data.
 There is no guarantee that it is accurate.
 Please contribute if you can.
-If it is useful to you, consider giving money to a woman shelter in your country.
+If it is useful to you, consider giving money to an organisation supporting violence against women in your country.